 There are tens of thousands of tradable securities.
 Money is flowing between these securities and sectors like large schools of fish moving around the sea.
-But this isn’t actual money, and an investor’s equity is really just a sum of entries in ledgers, and based on timing and demand an equity can increase or decrease.
+But this isn’t actual money, and an investor’s equity is just a sum of entries in ledgers, and based on timing and demand an equity can increase or decrease.
 The markets can expand and contract, and perceived value of a security can go up and down.
 Traditional markets are like cryptocurrency markets, except with the former there are legal and often voting rights.
 Setting that aside, the markets are heavily influenced by mass psychology, and the markets do exhibit having a memory1.

-If the market has a memory, or patterns repeat, or macro cycles exist, or pairs of securities move proportionately, or candle patterns have meaning, or if a sector moves with a dominant player… or if a lot of investors believe that any or all of these things are true, then people cause the markets to move, and human behaviour can be somewhat quantified.
+If the market has a memory, or patterns repeat, or macro cycles exist, or pairs of securities move proportionately, or candle patterns have meaning, or if a sector moves with a dominant player… or if a lot of investors believe that any or all of these things are true, then people cause the markets to move, and human behaviour can be somewhat anticipated.

 Technical Analysis Theories and Indicators